apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Takeaways from the stunning Hunter Biden hearing and what happens now**
+**Alicia Navarro: Arizona girl found safe in Montana after disappearing in 2019, PD says**

-You can read more about it [here](https://www.cnn.com/2023/07/26/politics/takeaways-hunter-biden-plea-hearing/index.html).
+You can read more about it [here](https://www.fox10phoenix.com/news/glendale-police-to-give-update-on-high-profile-case).

 ## Requirements
 - Python 3.8